User17745/tl-dv-Transcript-Grabber/readme.md

 ## Features
 - Extracts speaker names and text and timestamp from the transcript container on tl;dv meeting pages.
 - Copies the formatted transcript directly to the clipboard for easy pasting.
+- Downloads the transcript as a .txt or .md file.

 ## Installation
 1. Clone or download this repository to your local machine.